 Even by modern standards Soham has changed a great deal in recent years.
 We must protect the historical sites and natural beauty of Soham, such as the commons, rivers and our heritage as well as continuing to evolve for the future with our new Rail Station, more cycle paths, modern amenities, and sustainable development.

-I would encourage you to take part in the consultation and ensure that your views are considered as we continue to develop the Neighbourhood Plan.
+I would encourage you to vote in the referendum and ensure that the communities views are considered when reaching decisions on new developments in Soham and Barway.

 David Woricker Mayor of Soham

 Contents